-Entrusting (shingyō) is the mind full of truth, reality, and sincerity; the mind of ultimacy, accomplishment, reliance, and reverence; the mind of discernment, distinctness, clarity, and faithfulness; the mind of aspiration, wish, desire, and exultation; the mind of delight, joy, gladness, and happiness.9 there are other terms such as "discernment" (shin 審) and "clarity" (sen 宣) that are much closer in meaning to "wisdom" or "insight" than "entrusting."
+Entrusting (shingyō) is the mind full of truth, reality, and sincerity; the mind of ultimacy, accomplishment, reliance, and reverence; the mind of discernment, distinctness, clarity, and faithfulness; the mind of aspiration, wish, desire, and exultation; the mind of delight, joy, gladness, and happiness.

 Here, we find terms that are synonymous or similar in meaning to "entrusting," such as "reliance" ($y\bar{u}$ 用), "reverence" ($j\bar{u}$ 重), and "faithfulness" ($ch\bar{u}$ 忠).
-However,
+However, there are other terms such as "discernment" (shin 審) and "clarity" (sen 宣) that approximate "wisdom" or "insight" in meaning, but not "entrusting."

 In my view, there are four primary features to Shinjin, which are 1) entrusting (itaku 委託), 2) joy (kangi 歓喜), 3) no doubt (mugi 無疑) and 4) wisdom (chi'e 智慧).

-Since the topic at hand is wisdom, we shall focus on it as it relates to Shinjin by first examining a passage from one of Shinran's hymns:
+Since the topic at hand is wisdom, we shall focus on it as it relates to Shinjin by examining a passage from one of Shinran's hymns: